benamager/WebRTC/readme.md

 But it isn't that easy.
 How would the two clients know who to connect to?
 Yes, the signaling server.
 This is a simple Websocket server that passes SDP and ICE candidates to each other and lets them connect.

+Trickle ICE, is a way to send ICE candidates as they are discovered, instead of waiting for all of them to be discovered and then send them all at once.
+This allows us to start the connection faster and send candidates as they are discovered.

 ... to be continued